quicwg/ops-drafts/draft-ietf-quic-applicability.md

 allow the application to explicitly handle fallback to a less-secure alternative.
 See {{fallback}}.

-Further {{?QUIC-HTTP}} provides security considerations specific to HTTP.
+Further {{QUIC-HTTP}} provides security considerations specific to HTTP.
 However, discussions such as on cross-protocol attacks, traffic analysis and padding, or migration might be relevant for other applications using QUIC as well.